jfischer/micropython-iot-hackathon/docs/hardware-assembly.rst

 * Most computer boards and chips come in anti-static packages.
 Keep them in the packaging until you need them.
-* Touch some grounded metal (e.g. your computer's chassis, if it is metal) before touching any electonic components.
+* Touch some grounded metal (e.g. your computer's chassis, if it is metal) before touching any electronic components.
 * Ideally, use a grounded anti-static wrist strap and mat when working with your components.